 6. Listen to Podcasts for Information and Entertainment

 Podcasts and lectures are among the best values in the information available today.
-In fact, lectures from some of the world’s greatest academics are available as podcasts for free.
+Lectures from some of the world’s greatest academics are available as podcasts for free.

-You could even listen to my Podcast, teaching people how to invest in the stock market.
+You could even listen to my podcast, which teaches people how to invest in the stock market.

 7. Buy a Long-lasting Bluetooth Headset

 Why do you need Bluetooth headphones?
-Because the cables from normal headphones are always getting snagged on things, and that is really annoying.
+The cables from normal headphones always get snagged on things, and that is really annoying.

 I have two sets of headphones for different purposes.